-Contemporary Ballet molds classical ballet and contemporary forms into a practice that focuses on clarity and abandon.
+Contemporary Ballet molds classical ballet and contemporary techniques into a practice that focuses on clarity and abandon.
 Inspired by the philosophies of Alonzo King and Piña Bausch, Scherman guides students on a journey that values individuality, artistic risk-taking, curiosity, and problem solving through investigation and enthusiasm.
 Class begins with abdominal work, continuing into barre and center.
 Center adagio is a gateway into Scherman's choreography, while celebrating the technical platform that was built at the barre.
+Scherman sees great benefit in giving students the time and space to make intelligent artistic decisions within a movement phrase.
 Students will explore the technical potential for each step, as well as their own potential within the step.
-Scherman sees great benefit in giving students the time and space to make intelligent artistic decisions within a movement phrase.
-With intense focus on musicality, ownership, and speed, contemporary ballet invites the student to dive into class through a technical and choreographic lens.
+With intense focus on musicality, ownership, and speed, contemporary ballet invites the student to dive into class through a technical, expressive, and choreographic lens.